Commercial Bank Business Plan Checklist: 23 Documents Lenders Demand

 Major Bank-Specific Forms

-JPMorgan Chase requires specific forms for different loan types.
-For SBA loans through Chase.
-You need Form 413 (Personal Financial Statement) and Form 912 (Statement of Personal History).
-Bank of America's commercial lending division uses their own Business Credit Application form CRA-1.
+Major banks require specific forms for different loan types.
+For SBA loans, you need Form 413 (Personal Financial Statement) and Form 912 (Statement of Personal History).
+Commercial lenders use their own Business Credit Application forms.

-Regions Bank and Fifth Third Bank have created online portals for document submission.
-These systems check your bank business plan needs on its own.
+Some banks have created online portals for document submission.
+These systems check your documents automatically.
 Missing documents get flagged right away.
-A strong bank business plan requirements depends on getting this right.

 How Do Banks Check Your Business Plan?